gbif/ssg-biodiversityinformatics/content/04-Blog/en.md

 ---
 # alliance blog

-If you are interested in sharing perspectives that can contribute to discussions around the *alliance*, please contact us at [alliance@gbif.org](mailto:alliance@gbif.org).
+If you are interested in sharing perspectives that can contribute to discussions around the alliance, please contact us at [alliance@gbif.org](mailto:alliance@gbif.org).

 ### Latest posts